 In the 1990s the yellow gold index started to fall – mostly because of its association with mobsters, gangsters and ‘chavs’.
 Yellow gold fell out of fashion, whilst platinum, white and rose gained serious popularity.
 Carrie Bradshaw may have kept her gold ‘Carrie’ necklace for the entire six seasons of Sex and The City, but when it came to the engagement ring that fiancé Aiden proposed with – the reaction at brunch to her new gold band was a unanimous “eek!”
 This snobbery now feels old fashioned.
 Celebrities including the Vogue model Adwoa Aboah and Madonna have been seen layering up yellow gold necklaces laden with charms and pendants (known on Instagram as a #neckmess.)
 The Gucci gang rack their fingers with rings and the baroque opulence of early nineties Versace has taken over the high street.
 The boldness of gold is back with a vengeance.

 Another old-fashion notion, is that you have to be monogamous with your metals.
 The Marquis de Sade might not have been talking jewellery when he said, “variety and multiplicity are the two most powerful vehicles of lust,” but in our wardrobes his sentiment really rings true.
 Throw caution to the wind!
 Don’t think you have to go all-silver or all-gold.
 If you have a jewellery box full of platinum or rose gold, then don’t be afraid to throw in a strand of golden sunshine.
 Handbags are also an excellent way to enhance your current look, and with Christmas on the horizon, perhaps the timing is right to warm things up.
-The Sarah Haran Dahlia, Hazel, Iris and Ivy are all available with beautiful gold hardware, so when the time comes to re-invest, perhaps now is the perfect opportunity to switch to something different.
+The Sarah Haran Dahlia, Jessica, Iris and Ivy are all available with beautiful gold hardware, so when the time comes to re-invest, perhaps now is the perfect opportunity to switch to something different.
 Sophisticated, eye-catching and beautifully timeless, you’ll never regret the urge to go for gold!